 The studentship is tenable for up to three-and-a-half years (full-time), subject to academic progression.
 It covers tuition fees for Home/European Union students and a stipend (currently worth £14,553 ).
 The studentship is funded jointly through the generous endowment provided by Yesu Persaud and the Warwick Collaborative Postgraduate Research Scholarships (WCPRS) scheme.

 International candidates are encouraged to apply but would need to self-fund the difference between the fee rates.

 The successful candidate will have additional opportunties for training through CADRE, the Doctoral Training Centre in Warwick's Faculty of Arts.

 Applicants should be holders of a good first degree (at least 2:1 or equivalent).
 A relevant Masters degree, completed or close to completion, is also expected in an area relevant to the proposed area of doctoral research.

 Before submitting an application, candidates should identify and make contact with a potential supervisor from among the YPCCS’s academic staff.

 Please send informal inquiries about the studentship to the Acting director of the Centre, Dr Michael Niblett at

 Please specify ‘PhD studentship in Caribbean Studies’ in the section of the form under the funding being sought.

-Deadline for receipt of applications is Monday 13th June 2016.
-Interviews, if required, will take place in early July at the University of Warwick.
+Deadline for receipt of applications is Wednesday 4th July 2018.
+Interviews, if required, will take place at the University of Warwick.